Do you have an article promotion strategy that isn’t covered here? Let us know, and we’ll add it to the guide!

 Consider creating supplementary content

 Does your institution or lab have a blog or a podcast?
 If so, they’re probably hungry for content.
 Consider participating in an interview or writing a short blog post about your article.
-Remember, a blog doesn’t have to be a lot of work–a plain-English summary of your study, suitable for lay readers, and one or two topical highlights or key takeaways can be plenty.
+Remember, a blog doesn’t have to be a lot of work–a plain-language summary of your study, suitable for lay readers, and one or two topical highlights or key takeaways can be plenty.

 On publication day…and beyond